Young Readers Selections at Top Ten Books

 Top Sellers

-New Moon (The Twilight Saga, Book 2) by Stephenie Meyer - Legions of readers entranced by Twilight are hungry for more and they won't be disappointed.
 In New Moon, Stephenie Meyer delivers another irresistible combination of romance and suspense with a supernatural twist.
 The "star-crossed" lovers theme continues as Bella and Edward find themselves facing new obstacles, including a devastating separation, the mysterious appearance of dangerous wolves roaming the forest in Forks, a terrifying threat of revenge from a female vampire and a deliciously sinister encounter with Italy's reigning royal family of vampires, the Volturi.
-Passionate, riveting, and full of surprising twists and turns, this vampire love saga is well on its way to literary immortality.
+Passionate, riveting, and full of surprising twists and turns, this vampire love saga captures the struggle between defying our instincts and satisfying our desires.
+This is a love story with bite.

 List Price: $10.99

-Our Price: $4.82
+Our Price: $8.08

 More Info!